halilb/react-native-photo-browser/README.md

 const media = {
   thumb: '', // thumbnail version of the photo to be displayed in grid view. actual photo is used if thumb is not provided
   photo: '', // a remote photo or local media url
+  id: 1, // unique identifer for the photo; can be omitted if the `thumb`/`photo` will always be unique
   caption: '', // photo caption to be displayed
   selected: true, // set the photo selected initially(default is false) };